-The Environmental Biosciences degree program at the University of Houston-Downtown provides a broad-based curriculum in liberal arts, the Natural Sciences and a set of courses specifically in biology with an environment focus.
+The Environmental Biosciences degree program at the University of Houston-Downtown provides a broad-based curriculum in liberal arts, the Natural Sciences and a set of courses specifically in biology with an environmental focus.
 This concentration requires ecology, environmental biology, plant biology or taxonomy course and additional courses that cover a broad collection of environmental topics.

 The degree is designed to meet the needs of those interested in graduate work in:

 - careers in city, county, state and federal agencies

 Students are encouraged to participate in an appropriate field experience or research activity as part of their curriculum.
 Additionally, the degree program will prepare students for lucrative careers through smaller classes, faculty mentoring, modern labs, hands-on experience and flexible class options.

 Graduates who earn a BS in Biology will be able to:

 Demonstrate basic knowledge of the discipline (Basic Knowledge).